cainam/gentoo-image-builder/README.md

 - not only kubler build images, but also freely scripted once and direct pull/push of images from a registry

 The process is based on a central image definition structure which includes the type of a build, the description how to build and the image it depends on.

-An example can be found in the examples folder.
+An example can be found in the examples folder with two files defininig the dictionaries of images and software

 ## How the images are build